RajatP314/ImageGrid/README.md

 # ImageGrid
 Makes a grid of random images from a folder

-1. Move this folder to your Desktop (if you know how to use the command line, ignore this)
+1. Move the ImageGrid folder to your Desktop (if you know how to use the command line, ignore this)

 -------------------IMPORTANT----------------------------
 Replace the images in the image folder with your images.